 Differences between CBD and THC

-Well known to the general public, THC is the psychoactive molecule of cannabis.
-It is therefore she who is responsible for the overwhelming effects caused by the use of marijuana.
+Well known to the general public, THC is the psychoactive molecule in cannabis.
+It is therefore she who is responsible for the high effects caused by the consumption of marijuana.
 CBD, on the contrary, is not a narcotic.

 Many varieties of cannabis exist, all of which have different compositions in their natural state.
 Their THC and CBD rate are therefore also variable.
 Black market cannabis generally contains a high THC level (on average 15%) while'we are trying to make it disappear in favor of a higher concentration of CBD in legal plants.
 It is indeed possible to create new varieties of plants corresponding to these criteria by hybridization.